R0E0Keerthana/HealWise/README.md

 ### 2.Open the files:

-The project consists of two main HTML files:
+The project consists of three files:

 - **index.html:** This is the landing page that introduces Ayurveda and the doshas.
 - **main.html:** This is the questionnaire page that collects user information to determine their dosha.